 – Walk through the iconic, impressive and imposing Red Square.

 – Explore Moscow’s Kremlin, the epicentre of Russia’s political power and fortified complex in the centre of the city.

 – Marvel at a myriad of Russian treasures, imperial arms, jewellery and more at the Armoury.

 – See the iconic St. Basil’s Cathedral, with its colourful spires and patterned façade.

 – Line up at the western corner of Red Square to enter Lenin’s Mausoleum, where you can see the embalmed body of Soviet Russia’s infamous leader.

 – Visit Grand Kremlin Palace, the official residence of the Russian president.

-– Climb 137-steps to the top of the Ivan the Great Bell Tower and take in amazing and one of a kind views of Moscow.
+– Climb 137-steps to the top of the Ivan the Great Bell Tower, and take in one of a kind views of Moscow.

-– Visit the Moscow GUM Department Store, a lively shopping mall with hundreds of stores and restaurants, an impressive façade and a revolutionary design.
+– Visit the Moscow GUM Department Store, a lively shopping mall with hundreds of shops and restaurants.

 Best Hostel in Kitay-Gorod: Napoleon Hostel